yuiseki/yuiseki/RESUME.md

       - Médecins Sans Frontières
       - Kiva
       - Grameen Bank
-- When you sending email recommend jobs to me, you MUST include the following infomations
+- When you sending email recommend jobs to me, you MUST include the following informations
   - Annual salary
     - MUST NOT send to me any recommend jobs present annual salary under 10 million Yen.
   - Position or job description